input-output-hk/cardano-docs.iohk.io/_docs/cardano/launcher.md

 Updater's work is explaned [below](#updater).

 Node is [spawning as a separate process](https://github.com/input-output-hk/cardano-sl/blob/03510d04d243d1cb9ecb2a2bd1e5392d1b64bd33/src/launcher/Main.hs#L219).
-Please note: we expect that node will be [actually started during 5 seconds](https://github.com/input-output-hk/cardano-sl/blob/03510d04d243d1cb9ecb2a2bd1e5392d1b64bd33/src/launcher/Main.hs#L220) after spawning.
-If not - we exit with panic.

 After that we just [wait until node stopped](https://github.com/input-output-hk/cardano-sl/blob/03510d04d243d1cb9ecb2a2bd1e5392d1b64bd33/src/launcher/Main.hs#L129).
 When node exited, we check its exit code.
-If it's equal to `20`, we [restart the launcher in the server scenario](https://github.com/input-output-hk/cardano-sl/blob/03510d04d243d1cb9ecb2a2bd1e5392d1b64bd33/src/launcher/Main.hs#L132), otherwise just [quit](https://github.com/input-output-hk/cardano-sl/blob/03510d04d243d1cb9ecb2a2bd1e5392d1b64bd33/src/launcher/Main.hs#L135).
+If it's equal to `20`, we [restart the launcher](https://github.com/input-output-hk/cardano-sl/blob/03510d04d243d1cb9ecb2a2bd1e5392d1b64bd33/src/launcher/Main.hs#L132), otherwise just quit.

 We can write log info in the log file before quitting.
 To do it, we must provide two additional arguments during launcher's start, `--report-server` and `--node-log`.
 First argument defines an URL of the report server, the second one defines a path to the log file.
 We asynchronously send log info to the report server [via `POST`-request](https://github.com/input-output-hk/cardano-sl/blob/03510d04d243d1cb9ecb2a2bd1e5392d1b64bd33/src/launcher/Main.hs#L242).
 Please note that file from the `--node-log` argument must exist.